Hedgehawk11/buzzers/README.md

 ```

 ## AI disclamer:
 I am currently trying to learn node.js, and this was a project I decided to make, this is mostly vibe-coded in its current state, this was to serve as an example for me later on.
-I probably will de-vibe it later, with a better UI, more secure backend etc. No promises tho as I am super lazy.
+I probably will de-vibe it later, with a better UI, and stuff like that.
+No promises tho as I am super lazy.
 Still adding new features using AI at this time.

 Built on playroom kit and nodejs